icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/icub-server-laptop.md

 # Tweaks

-## How to change the network card used to connect to the robot
+## How to change the network card used to connect to the robot (aka INTERNAL network)
 This section explains how to change the network card used to connect the laptop to the robot, eg. if you need to replace the internal one with an ETH2USB adapter.

-The instruction below can be easily adapted if you need to change the External (Wireless) network connection.

 ### Note
 If you are replacing the network card with an ETH2USB adapter this procedure must be executed any time you use a new adapter, in other words if you replace the adapter with a different one, this procedure must be executed again.